trade-copilot/ape-ai-docs/Use-Cases/Investor/Intermediate/reading-earnings-reports.md

 3. ✅ Read and interpret an income statement, balance sheet, and cash flow statement
 4. ✅ Identify red flags and positive signs in earnings reports
 5. ✅ Listen to earnings calls and extract key insights
-6. ✅ Use Money to analyze complex financial data quickly
+6. ✅ Use Money Monty to analyze complex financial data quickly
 7. ✅ Make informed investment decisions based on earnings

 ---